French protectorate in Morocco: Agadir Crisis

+History

 French protectorate (1912–1956)

 France officially established a protectorate over Morocco with the Treaty of Fes, ending what remained of the country's de facto independence.
-From a strictly legal point of view, the treaty did not deprive Morocco of its status as a sovereign state.
-The Sultan reigned but did not rule.
+From a legal point of view, the treaty gave the legislative power to France, alongside the control of military defense, foreign policy and jurisdiction.
+The Moorish government exercised authority solely in Moroccan or Islamic affairs.
 Sultan Abdelhafid abdicated in favour of his brother Yusef after signing the treaty.
-On 17 April 1912, Moroccan infantrymen mutinied in the French garrison in Fez, in the 1912 Fes riots The Moroccans were unable to take the city and were defeated by a French relief force.
+On 17 April 1912, Moroccan infantrymen mutinied in the French garrison in Fez, in the 1912 Fes riots The Moroccans were unable to take control of the city and were defeated by a French relief force.
 In late May 1912, Moroccan forces again unsuccessfully attacked the enhanced French garrison at Fez.

-In establishing their protectorate over much of Morocco, the French had behind them the experience of the conquest of Algeria and of their protectorate over Tunisia; they took the latter as the model for their Moroccan policy.
+In establishing their protectorate over much of Morocco, the French had put behind them the experience of the conquest of Algeria and of their protectorate over Tunisia; they took the latter as the model for their Moroccan policy.
 There were, however, important differences.
 First, the protectorate was established only two years before the outbreak of World War I, which brought with it a new attitude toward colonial rule.
 Rejecting the typical French assimilationist approach to culture and education as a liberal fantasy, Morocco's conservative French rulers attempted to use urban planning and colonial education to prevent cultural mixing and to uphold the traditional society upon which the French depended for collaboration.
 Second, Morocco had a thousand-year tradition of independence and had never been subjected to Ottoman rule, though it had been strongly influenced by the civilization of Muslim Iberia.

-Morocco was also unique among the North African countries in possessing a coast on the Atlantic, in the rights that various nations derived from the Conference of Algeciras, and in the privileges that their diplomatic missions had acquired in Tangier (including a French legation).
+Morocco was also unique among North African countries in possessing a coast on the Atlantic, in the rights that various nations derived from the Conference of Algeciras, and in the privileges that their diplomatic missions had acquired in Tangier (including a French legation).
 Thus the northern tenth of the country, with both Atlantic and Mediterranean coasts, were excluded from the French-controlled area and treated as a Spanish protectorate.

 Although being under protectorate, Morocco retained -de jure- its personality as a state in international law, according to an International Court of Justice statement, and thus remained a sovereign state, without discontinuity between pre-colonial and modern entities.
 In fact, the French enjoyed much larger powers.

 Under the protectorate, French civil servants allied themselves with the French colonists and with their supporters in France to prevent any moves in the direction of Moroccan autonomy.
 As pacification proceeded, the French government promoted economic development, particularly the exploitation of Morocco’s mineral wealth, the creation of a modern transportation system, and the development of a modern agriculture sector geared to the French market.
 Tens of thousands of colonists entered Morocco and bought up large amounts of the rich agricultural land.
 Interest groups that formed among these elements continually pressured France to increase its control over Morocco.